hsro-inf-prg3/hsro-inf-prg3.github.io/Readme.md

 ## Class Schedule

-**Lecture**: Wednesdays at 8a
+**Lecture**: Thursdays at 8a

-**Tutorials**: Wednesdays at 9.45a/11.45a/1.45p; adjunct lecturer: Peter Kurfer
+**Tutorials**: Thursdays at 11.45a/1.45p/3.30p; tutor: Peter Kurfer

 **Comunication** via [Mattermost](https://inf-mattermost.fh-rosenheim.de/inf-prg3/channels/town-square) ([invite](https://inf-mattermost.fh-rosenheim.de/signup_user_complete/?id=c8n9474tq3dm8mjn7cse1xsesa)).

-_Note: Materials will be in English, the lectures/tutorials will be taught in German; the written exam will be bilingual (use the language of your choice)._
+_Note: Materials will be in English, the lectures/tutorials will be taught in German; the written exam will be German (you may answer in English)._

 ## Class and Credits (_Leistungsnachweis_)
 Lectures: Not your classic lecture--- we'll work together on concrete problems and their solution.
 The class will be taught in German, the materials are mostly in English.

 Tutorials and assignments: Pairprogramming preferred, [_BYOD_](https://en.wikipedia.org/wiki/Bring_your_own_device) strongly recommended!